gabobytes/invoiceAPI/README.md

 ## Clean Architecture

-Three projects represents clean architecture:
+Three projects was created and based on clean architecture:

 Invoicing.Api